nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Image of Design](https://github.com/AY1920S2-CS2113-T14-2/tp/blob/master/docs/images/design.png)

-The above figure demonstrates that once a user inputs a command through the **UI** component, the user response is sent to the **Command** component for processing.
-Depending on the user response, the command can either i) affect existing lists of jobs, news or articles or ii) give user access to new articles through the **API** component or iii) load pre-existing information pieces (articles, jobs) inputted into the program through the **Creator** component.
-More commands can be called on information pieces loaded through the **API** component or the **Creator** component.
-At the end, the lists of articles, jobs and notes are stored through the **Storage** component.
+The above figure demonstrates that once a user inputs a command through the **UI** component, the user response is sent to the **Commands** component for processing.
+Depending on the user response, the commands component can either i) affect existing lists of jobs, news or articles in the **Lists** component or ii) give user access to new articles through the **API** component or iii) load pre-existing information pieces (articles, jobs) inputted into the program through the **Creator** component.
+More commands can be called on information pieces loaded through the **API** component or the **Creator** component using the **Commands** component.
+When the program terminates, the lists of articles, jobs and notes are stored through the **Storage** component.

 ## 3. Implementation